deathbeam/autocomplete.nvim/README.md

 ## Usage

-Just require either lsp or cmd module or both and call setup on them.
+Just require either buffer or cmd module or both and call setup on them.
 **NOTE**: You dont need to provide the configuration, below is just default config, you can just call setup with no arguments for default.